 Caching in EE Standard

 In Magnolia EE Standard, personalized pages are not cached.
-Cache will generate a non-cacheable entry under the cache key representing page with variants and therefore effectively disable caching of the variants.
+Cache will generate a non-cacheable entry under the cache key representing page with variants and therefore effectively disables the caching of variants.

 Caching in EE Pro

 In Magnolia EE Pro, page variants are cached automatically.
-Magnolia generates cache entries for each page variant by including trait information in the cache keys.
+Magnolia generates cache entries for each page variant and includes trait information in the cache keys.
 Component variants are cached with the Advanced Cache module.

 Caching of a page containing component variants means that a separate version of the page is cached for each component variant when the component variant is requested.
 For example, if a page contains two personalized components (A and B), each component has two variants (A1, A2, B1, B2), and if the combination A1 + B2 is valid for a visitor, this combination will be stored in the cache.

 Overview of caching and personalization features by editions

 |Cache feature||CE||EE Std||EE Pro||Note|

 |Caching of normal pages|

 |Caching of personalized pages||Available with any EE Pro 6.0+ bundle.|